csinva/csinva.github.io/_notes/neuro/comp_neuro.md

     - then P(C ) = $k\prod \exp(g(C_i))$
   - can implement sparse coding in a recurrent neural network
   - Olshausen & Field, 1996 - learns receptive fields in V1
-- sparse coding is a special case of *predicive coding*
+- sparse coding is a special case of *predictive coding*
   - ![](../assets/7_3_1.png)
   - there is usually a feedback connection for every feedforward connection (Rao & Ballard, 1999)
 - recurrent sparse reconstruction ([shi...joshi, darrell, wang, 2022](https://arxiv.org/pdf/2204.10962.pdf)) - sparse reconstruction (of a single image) learns a layer that does better than self-attention